Low Quality Content: 7 Possible Reasons Why Your Content Sucks

 3. Your Content Is Insulting

-Insulting is worse than being boring.
-We have all seen companies that have made headlines for making a blatantly insulting remark on email, a blog post and especially on social media.
-Before writing down anything
+Insulting your audience is worse than boring them to death.
+We have all seen companies that have made headlines for making a blatantly insulting remark on email, a blog post, or on social media.
+Before writing down anything.

 - Do your research

 No one will listen to you if you decide to make your content about your brand.
 Let us be honest, would you want to be with someone who is talking about themselves?
 Then why would your audience listen you?
 Make use of the customer-centric content strategy.
 Build content that focuses on benefiting your audience as opposed to the features of your product or service.